-IC.3.2.1 The throttle may be actuated either mechanically by a cable or rod system, or by Electronic Throttle Control.
+The throttle may be actuated:

+- a.
+Mechanically by a cable or rod system - b.
+By Electronic Throttle Control

 IC.3.3 Throttle Actuation - Mechanical

 - IC.3.3.1 The throttle cable or rod must: - a.
 Have smooth operation - b.
 Have no possibility of binding or sticking. - c.
 Be at least 50 mm from any exhaust system component and out of the exhaust stream. - d.
 Be protected from being bent or kinked by the driver's foot when it is operated by the driver or when the driver enters or exits the vehicle. - IC.3.3.2 The throttle actuation system must use at least two return springs located at the throttle body, so that the failure of any component of the throttle system will not prevent the throttle returning to the closed position.